My Short Trips in Johor Bahru ,Malaysia

 Entrance Fee: 10 Ringgit

-There 4 stations: The main entrance leads to a stream where all the kids play and go and down a long water slide.
+These 4 stations: The main entrance leads to a stream where all the kids play and go down a long water slide.
 The first station of the waterfall is the most crowded area and the best place for a free back massage.
-While going up further the stairs leads to the second station.
+While going up further the stairs lead to the second station.

-Take a cab back to Kota Tinggi Terminal, from the bus terminal take the bus to Jb Central.
-In Jb Central have your passports checked and take the bus to Woodlands in the Bus terminal to get back to Singapore .
-Follow the crowd, everyone is heading to the same direction and you'll be safe back home in no time.
+Take a cab back to Kota Tinggi Terminal, and from the bus terminal take the bus to Jb Central.
+In Jb Central have your passports checked and take the bus to Woodlands in the Bus terminal to get back to Singapore.
+Follow the crowd, everyone is heading in the same direction and you'll be safe back home in no time.

 4. Legoland, Malaysia